rhobbie/Sim704/README.md

 When no ExitAtHalt option is given then the simulator halts to a (very simple) console.
 When hitting return at the console the simulator continues.
-A x and return exits the simulator.
+An x and return exits the simulator.
 A go followed by an octal value and return continues the simulator at the given address.

 When the simulator exits then "finished." is printed to the console.
 This means that all cached data is written and all open files are closed.